hzi-bifo/art_illumina_profiles/README.md

 Install conda and set up the channels [as described for bioconda](https://bioconda.github.io/#using-bioconda).

-Once set up, use it to create an environment for running snakemake pipelines:
+Once set up, use it to create an environment for running snakemake pipelines

     conda create -n snakemake snakemake conda